grscheller/scheller-linux-archive/devel/fpInScalaBook/readme.txt

 by Paul Chiusana and Runar Bjarnason to learn Scala.
 Using the online reference manual at http://www.scala-sbt.org/ to learn sbt.

-So far I have almost completed chapter 5.
+So far I have completed chapter 5.

 I am doing this in a another (local) GIT repo.
 As I make progress, I will periodically make snapshots for my public repo.